CMMC FAQs

 Our Policy & Plans package requires the least amount of tailoring while procedures will require a lot more.

 Yes.
 Peak InfoSec is an authorized C3PAO.
-To be authorized, Peak InfoSec underwent a Defense Industrial Base Cybersecurity Assurance Center (DIBCAC) audit of our NIST SP 800-171 implementation.
+To be authorized, Peak InfoSec underwent a Defense Industrial Base Cybersecurity Assurance Center (DIBCAC) audit of our NIST SP 800-171 implementation and conformity to DFARS Clause 252.204-7012 Safeguarding Covered Defense Information and Cyber Incident Reporting.

 Yes.
 Peak InfoSec is an authorized C3PAO.
 To be authorized, Peak InfoSec underwent a Defense Industrial Base Cybersecurity Assurance Center (DIBCAC) audit of our NIST SP 800-171 implementation.
 DIBCAC certified us against CMMC 2.0.

-When is comes to CMMC, the formal Audit is called a “Conformity Assessment” and we refer to the assessment phase as “Consulting.”
+When it comes to CMMC, the formal audit is called a “Conformity Assessment,” and we refer to the gap assessment phase where we provide recommended remediations as “Consulting.”

 An “Evidence Book” is created during the pre-Audit efforts and is provided to the Auditor at the start of an audit.
 The Auditor uses this to document to conduct their initial compliance review of your controls.
 Depending on the Auditor and audit requirements, the Auditor may spot check a percentage of controls or validate all are compliant.
 The “Evidence Book” streamlines the audit process for everyone.